adarshramakrishna/geeksforgeeks/README.md

 They are also in the `goodies` directory.
 Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
 The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).

-## Apps
+## App

 An app is available on [iTunes Store](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8).
-It makes reading on mobile devices easier.
-Right now you can login with Facebook and star articles but you still need to connect to the Internet.
-Offline reading is planned for the next version.
+It aims to make reading on iOS devices easier.

+Send feedback about the app to geekreader.app@gmail.com to make it better.

 ## Website